smaddlsoft/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 --------------------------------

-When creating a new invoice, open the :guilabel:`Other Info` tab and set the :guilabel:`Payment QR-code` option to *EMV Merchant-Presented QR-code*.
+When creating a new invoice, open the :guilabel:`Other Info` tab and set the :guilabel:`Payment QR-code` option to :guilabel:`EMV Merchant-Presented QR-code`.

 .. image:: hong_kong/hk-qr-code-invoice-setting.png
    :alt: Select EMV Merchant-Presented QR-code option

 Ensure that the :guilabel:`Recipient Bank` is configured, as Odoo uses this field to generate the FPS QR code.

 .. _hong_kong/payroll: